Kirchhoff-Machines/pyrkm/CONTRIBUTING.md

 # Contributing guidelines

-Welcome! *SpeckCn2* is an open-source project for the analysis of speckle patterns.
-If you're trying *SpeckCn2* with your data, your experience, questions, bugs you encountered, and suggestions for improvement are important to the success of the project.
+Welcome! *pyrkm* is an open-source project for the analysis of speckle patterns.
+If you're trying *pyrkm* with your data, your experience, questions, bugs you encountered, and suggestions for improvement are important to the success of the project.

 We have a [Code of Conduct](CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.